crcn/tandem-old/README.md

 Tandem is a web component builder that's designed to work with many different languages & frameworks.
 It currently works with React apps (more langauge & framework support is planned after [Alpha](https://github.com/tandemcode/tandem/projects/10)).
 The tooling is inspired by Sketch & VSCode, and provides you with a slightly augmented yet transparent way to visually build interfaces that are based on web standards.

+The primary motivation for Tandem is to provide tooling that's faster, safer, and more intuitive for creating HTML & CSS.

 ![Split view](./assets/screenshots/v10.1.7.png)

 ### Features

-- Covers simple HTML & CSS.
 - Can be used with your existing codebase (currently only React).
 - Unopinionated, so you can adapt Tandem to fit your needs.
 - UI files can be organized with the code they're associated with.